joelonsql/pg-bench-listen-notify/README.md

 A benchmarking tool that measures how PostgreSQL LISTEN/NOTIFY performance scales with the number of idle listening connections.

+> **⚠️ IMPORTANT DISCLAIMER**
+>
+> The `jj/notify-single-listener-opt` patch referenced in this benchmark has **not been carefully reviewed** by experts in PostgreSQL's async.c subsystem.
+While the benchmark results show promising O(1) performance characteristics, these results might be misleading if the optimization approach has unforeseen issues or doesn't work correctly in practice.
+The patch must undergo thorough review and testing before any conclusions are drawn about its viability.

 ## Key Results

 ### Overall Comparison